Gumichan01/lunatix/README.md

 # LunatiX Engine #

-LunatiX Engine is an SDL2-based game engine.
+LunatiX Engine is a SDL2-based game engine.
 It can be used for open-source or commercial games thanks to the zlib/libpng license.

 It contains these following libraries:
 - LX\_Graphics : A 2D library based on SDL_Image 2.0 (supporting JPEG, PNG, GIF, ...)